Mach1Studios/Pod-Mach1SpatialAPI/README.md

 ## Download Audio Samples

-Please run the "download-audiofiles.sh" script from within this directory
+- `make setup` within this directory will download the example audiofiles

-`./download-audiofiles.sh`

 ## Author